leeroybrun/chrome-shazify/README.md

 Shazify
 =====================

 **Shazam2Spotify is now Shazify:** Shazam2Spotify has been taken down from Chrome Webstore by a DMCA notice from Shazam as I was using "Shazam" in the app's name and a part of their logo in the icon.
-It's now back on CHrome Webstore with a new name and icon !
+It's now back on Chrome Webstore with a new name and icon !

 Easily sync your Shazam tags to a Spotify playlist.